 Baked rigatoni is a classic Italian-American dish that's will wow everyone around your table.
 This pasta combines al dente rigatoni with everyone's favorite tomato sauce and whatever other ingredients your heart desires, I'm into ground meat, vegetables, cheese (TONS OBVI!)—all baked together in one delicious medley of flavors.
 So don't just settle for boring old spaghetti next time you want a red sauce pasta - get the whole gang over for an ooey-gooey night of Baked Rigatoni!

-- Rigatoni – obviously this is the base of the dish.
-You’re welcome to use any other short pasta you have on hand.
-At the end of the day, pasta is pasta.
+- Rigatoni – Obviously this is the base of the dish.
+You're welcome to use any other short pasta you have on hand.

-- Herbs and Seasonings in the form of dried oregano, dried thyme and red pepper flakes – this is going to add a depth of flavor to the rigatoni
+- Herbs and Seasonings – Dried oregano, dried thyme and red pepper flakes add a depth of flavor to the rigatoni.

-- Fresh pesto too add some more herby notes!
+- Fresh Pesto – Adds some more herby notes!
 I make my own pesto from scratch!

-- Next, sauté the sausage with the onion, and herbs over medium heat until browned.
-Add the garlic and sauté for 30 seconds before adding the crushed tomatoes and heavy cream and simmer for 10 minutes.
+Step 2: Add the garlic and saute for 30 seconds before adding the crushed tomatoes and heavy cream and simmer for 10 minutes.
 Taste and season with salt and pepper as needed.